Xmader/musescore-downloader/README.md

 ### App

-1. Go to the [Releases](https://github.com/LibreScore/app-librescore/releases/latest) page of the `app-librescore` repository
-2. Download the latest version for your device
-3. Follow the installation instructions for your device to install it
+Follow the [installation instructions](https://github.com/LibreScore/app-librescore#installation) for your device to install it

 ### Browser extension/Bookmark